kneron/document_center/docs/toolchain/appendix/app_flow_manual.md

 optional arguments:
   -h, --help            show this help message and exit -j JSON_OPTIONS, --json_options JSON_OPTIONS
-                        JSON file holding the command line options.
+                        JSON file holding the command line options
-                        NOTE: using this option will ignore all other provided options.
-  -b BIN_INPUT, --bin_input BIN_INPUT
+                        NOTE: any options provided will overwrite the options in the JSON file -b BIN_INPUT, --bin_input BIN_INPUT
-                        file to specify the format and dimensions of the binary inputs -c {before,none}, --clear {before,none}
+                        JSON file to specify the color format and dimensions of the binary inputs -c {all_x_result,before,none}, --clear {all_x_result,before,none}
+                        when to clear CSIM or Dynasty dumps, default: 'before' --cuda                use CUDA compiled Dynasty library, only works if you have CUDA installed on your device, unable to be used as of 0.22.0
-                        when to clear CSIM or Dynasty dumps, default: 'before' --debug               enable debug flag for the runners -d, --debug_print     flag to enable prints
+  --debug               enable debug flag for the runners -d, --debug_print     flag to enable prints
   --dump                flag to dump intermediate node outputs for the simulator -f {ALL,INF,NIR,RGB}, --fmt {ALL,INF,NIR,RGB}
-                        format of the input images to test, default:'ALL' -fl FLOW, --flow FLOW
+                        format of the input images to test, default: 'ALL' -fl FLOW, --flow FLOW
                         suffix of flow.py to run --fusion              flag to enable fusion test input -il IMAGE_JSON, --image_json IMAGE_JSON
-                        path to JSON file holding all of the test images, to be used instead of image_directory if specified -i {binary,image}, --inputs {binary,image}
+                        JSON file holding all of the test images
+                        NOTE: using this option will ignore the provided image directory -i {binary,bin_txt,image,image_txt}, --inputs {binary,bin_txt,image,image_txt}
-                        type of inputs to be tested, default: 'image' -n NUM_IMAGES, --num_images NUM_IMAGES
+                        type of inputs to be tested, default: 'image' --input_shape {0,1}   shape of input data from preprocess, default: 0 (0) channel last
+                        (1) ONNX shape
+  -is [INPUT_SINGLE [INPUT_SINGLE ...]], --input_single [INPUT_SINGLE [INPUT_SINGLE ...]]
+                        list of files to test one singular input, mostly applicable when using run_solution wrapper -n NUM_IMAGES, --num_images NUM_IMAGES
                         number of images to test
-  -p {alg,sys520,sys530,sys720}, --platform {alg,sys520,sys530,sys720}
+  --ort                 use onnxruntime Dynasty inferencer, unable to be used as of 0.22.0 -p {alg,sys520,sys530,sys540,sys630,sys720,sys730}, --platform {alg,sys520,sys530,sys540,sys630,sys720,sys730}
                         platform to use for input JSON subfolder, only internal runners are affected, default will use no subfolder
+  -pv PLATFORM_VERSION, --platform_version PLATFORM_VERSION
-  -r, --resume          flag to resume dataset from where it left off previously --runner_dump [RUNNER_DUMP [RUNNER_DUMP ...]]
+                        which version of a specific platform to use -r, --resume          flag to resume dataset from where it left off previously --runner_dump [RUNNER_DUMP [RUNNER_DUMP ...]]
-                        name of runners to dump result --rgba                flag to dumb preprocessed RGBA binary -s, --sort            sort the images in alphanumerical order -v VIDEO VIDEO VIDEO, --video VIDEO VIDEO VIDEO parameters to help drop images for video (1) 'excess', 'randomly', 'periodically'
+                        name of runners to dump result --rgba                flag to dump preprocessed RGBA binary -s, --sort            sort the images in alphanumerical order -tc TOOLCHAIN, --toolchain TOOLCHAIN
+                        version of CSIM and Dynasty libraries to run, NOTE: unused after 0.21.0 API change -v VIDEO VIDEO VIDEO, --video VIDEO VIDEO VIDEO parameters to help drop images for video (1) 'excess', 'randomly', 'periodically'